 Largey Law is immediately available to represent you.
 Our Mount Dora violent crimes lawyers are former public defenders who relentlessly pursue justice for each and every client.
 We have the resources and experience to gather and challenge physical evidence, such as DNA, fingerprints, fiber analysis, ballistics, blood splatter and autopsy findings.
 Our criminal defense team also has special training in death penalty defense, many of the principles of which we apply in the defense against any violent crime with which you have been charged.

-What do State Laws a Violent Crime?
+What Does State Law Define as a Violent Crime?

 “Violent crime” is defined differently by the numerous agencies involved in the criminal justice system.
 The Florida Department of Corrections classifies an offense as violent if it meets of these criteria: